Editors' note, November 25, 2013: Due to increasingly stronger competition in the tablet space, CNET has lowered the score of the Nook HD+.

-At only $269 (or lower, if your timing is good), the Nook HD+ is a great value.
+At only $149, the Nook HD+ is a fantastic value.
 It's a 9-inch tablet with a high-resolution screen, and implements magazines and catalogs better than any tablet before it.
 It also includes a microSD slot and is lightweight; however, it doesn't feel as durable as its 7-inch sibling, the Nook HD.

 With the addition of Google Play, the Nook HD+ now has access to tons of new apps and a deep catalog of media content.
 While in overall performance it can't compare to the Nexus 10 -- especially in games -- its much lower price means it may not have to.